TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 7. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date"

+== External Services ==
+This plugin communicates with our tracking server to send usage data **only** if the user has explicitly opted in to usage tracking.
+For detailed information about what is tracked, please refer to our [usage tracking documentation](https://www.tychesoftwares.com/docs/woocommerce-order-delivery-date-lite/order-delivery-lite-usage-tracking/).

 == Changelog ==

 = 3.24.1 (06.11.2024)